okviz/okviz.github.io/_docs/smart-filter-pro/features/slicing.md

 <img src="images/filter-pane.png" width="180">

-One of the pecularities of the slicers is that they can be filtered only by other slicers.
-Also, when you apply a filter on a slicer, this is somewhat permanent, as opposed to normal visuals which can be easily reverted from other visuals.
+One of the pecularities of the slicers is that they can be filtered only by other slicers, also if you try to manually change their interactivity.
+Also, when you apply a filter on a slicer, this is somewhat permanent until you remove the filter, as opposed to normal visuals which can be easily reverted from other visuals.

 **Smart Filter Pro is slicer.**